Make-School-Courses/CON-1-Contracting/README.md

-# Contracting – Product Pitches, Negotiation & Customer Happiness
+# Contracting - 1.1 Soucing Clients, Negotiation, & Customer Happiness

 The best contractors are not plug-and-play mercenaries - they take a proactive approach by leading client conversations, identifying and meeting client needs, and executing flawlessly.